charles-uno/charles-uno.github.io/_drafts/2017-11-12-rptq-rix-report.md

 I'm going to [Bilbao, Spain](https://magic.wizards.com/en/articles/archive/organized-play/2018s-pro-tours-and-2017s-worlds-2017-07-19)!

-Below, I talk through my decklist and the matches I play.
-Honestly, the matches are not that interesting.
-Titan Breach is a slow, resilient combo deck, which means matchups matter a *lot*.
+Below, I talk through my decklist and the matches.. but, honestly, the matches are not that interesting.
+Titan Breach is a slow, resilient combo deck.
+Matchups matter a *lot*.
 If my opponent can go off before T4, I probably lose; otherwise, I probably win.
 There are plenty of ways to punt games -- for example, by not playing around [[Blood Moon]], especially with [[Summoner's Pact]] -- but, for the most part, games end with "then I played/[[Through the Breach:Breach]]ed a [[Primeval Titan:Titan]]."

 ### Decklist